Overview – Okavango Delta

 Scenery

-The Okavango is the world’s largest inland delta.
-It is fed by the river with the same name during the driest months.
-The fan-shaped delta is a mosaic of papyrus-fringed channels connecting open areas filled with water lilies.
-Islands in between carry borassus palms and thickets of acacia and mopane woodland.
+The world’s largest inland delta, the Okavango is a picturesque place filled with many different habitats.
+It is fed by the river of the same name during the driest months.
+The fan-shaped delta is a mosaic of papyrus-fringed channels filled with water lilies and connecting wetlands.
+Islands in between carry borassus palms, acacia woodland and thickets of mopane woodland.

 Weather & Climate

-The Okavango Delta has a Dry season that extends from April to October.
-Afternoon temperatures are warm and pleasant until September, with the heat quickly building to a fierce peak the following month.
-Then the rains break, announcing the start of the Wet season (November to March), and the Delta starts to cool down a little.
-It remains reasonably hot in the afternoon, but the morning is especially pleasant.
+The Okavango Delta’s Dry season runs from April to October, when afternoon temperatures are warm and pleasant.
+The heat builds through September and October until the rains break, marking the start of the Wet season (November to March).
+During this time the Delta starts to cool down a little.
+It remains reasonably hot in the afternoon, but mornings are usually pleasant.
+The heaviest rains are from December to February.

 Best Time To Visit

-Water levels in the Delta are most conducive to mokoro (dugout canoe) trips in the Dry season (April to October).
-This is also the best time to see wildlife, putting aside the heat that dominates the two months before the rains come.
-You can still see animals in the heart of the Delta in the Wet season (November to March), but storms and lower water levels can limit activities.
+Water levels are best for mokoro trips in the Dry season (April to October).
+This is also the best time to see wildlife, particularly from July onward, although the heat can be oppressive later in the season, especially during October before the rains break.
+You can still see animals in the heart of the Delta in the Wet season (November to March), but storms, impassable roads, closed lodges and lower water levels can all restrict activities.

 Want To Visit Okavango Delta?